 During one year of operation, a nuclear reactor produces as much long-lived radioactive poison as that released by 1,000 Hiroshima bombs. – Green Peace

-A new study by Joseph Mangano was announced in Trenton, NJ on March 28, 2006.
-The study, published in the International Journal of Health Services, finds that childhood cancer is linked with normal reactor operations.
+A 2006 study by Joseph Mangano in Trenton, NJ, published in the International Journal of Health Services, finds that childhood cancer is linked with normal reactor operations.
 Cancer in children living near the Oyster Creek nuclear reactor rose after increased levels of radiation entered their bodies.
 Studies show the comparing trends at other nuclear sites.
 The breast cancer in women also rise in geographical areas near nuclear reactors.
-The nation's nuclear reactors are leaking and many are losing their lives from it.
+The nation’s nuclear reactors are leaking and many are losing their lives from it.

 The primary cause of death from acute radiation injury is usually infection by normal pathogens during the phase of manifest illness.
 Even minimally symptomatic doses of radiation depress the immune response and dramatically increase the infectivity.